samergain/samergain/README.md

 ### Hi there 👋

+My name is Samer (Pronounces name SA-mer) I'm a full-stack web developer.
-- 🔭 I’m currently working on improving my skills on the front-end
+- 🌱 I’m currently improving my skills in HTML/CSS/Javascript
-- 🌱 I’m currently learning HTML/CSS/Javascript
+- Next step is to focus on React